benmvp/slides/2016/thunderplains/react-esnext.md

 NOTES:
 - Just 2 features made it to the final stage 4 by the January 2016 cut-off date to make it into ES2016
-- So _all_ those features we called ES7 features are still in the proposal process
+- So _all_ those features we called ES7 features were still in the proposal process

 /////